Trajectory Modeling via Random Utility Inverse Reinforcement Learning: Background and Related Work

 \subsection{Inverse Reinforcement Learning}

-In (direct) reinforcement learning (RL), an agent interacts with an environment, which may be in different states at each decision epoch, and takes decisions (actions) which influences the next state of the environment.
-As a result of the action, the agent receives a reward.
-RL problems are formally described as Markov decision processes \cite{puterman}.
-At each decision epoch $t$, the environment may be in one of different states $s \in \mathcal{S}$.
-The agent may choose an action $a \in \mathcal{A}$, after which the environment makes a transition to a new state $s'$ according to a probability function $p(s'|s,a)$ and the agent receives a reward $r(s,a)$.
-A key objective in RL is to train the agent so that it maximizes the cumulative sum of rewards over a finite or infinite horizon.
+In reinforcement learning (RL), an agent interacts with an environment, which may be in different states at each decision epoch, and makes decisions (take actions) which influence the next state of the environment \citep{sutton}.
+As a result of an action, the agent receives a reward.
+RL problems are formally described as Markov decision processes \citep{puterman}.
+At each decision epoch, the environment may be in one of different states $s \in \mathcal{S}$.
+The agent may choose an action $a \in \mathcal{A}_s$, after which the environment makes a transition to a new state $s'$ according to a probability function $p(s'|s,a)$ and the agent receives a reward $r(s,a)$.
+A key objective in RL is to train the agent so that it maximizes the cumulative sum of rewards over a finite or infinite time horizon.
 The behavior of the agent is synthesized in a function $\pi:\mathcal{S} \to \mathcal{A}$, called \emph{policy}, which associates each state of the environment with an action of the agent.

-In RL, the analyst designs a reward function $r(s,a)$ so as to train the agent to achieve some goal or complete a task.
-In contrast, in inverse reinforcement learning (IRL) the analyst observes an agent interacting with an environment and does not know exactly the reward function the agent is trying to maximize \cite{ng2000,abbeel2004}.
-The objective is to learn the behavior of the agent, i.e., its policy, through partial observations of its actions and environment states.
+In RL, the analyst often designs a reward function so as to train the agent to achieve a desired goal or finish a task.

+In contrast, in inverse reinforcement learning (IRL) the analyst observes an agent interacting with an environment and does not know the exact reward function the agent is trying to maximize \citep{ng2000,abbeel2004}.
+The objective in IRL is to approximate, from a sample of observed trajectories, the reward function which drives the behaviors of the agents.
+The reward function is approximated by a parameterized model, such as a linear regression model or a neural network, and maximum likelihood or Bayesian inference is used to learn the parameters \citep{ramachandran2007bayesian,vroman2014maximum}.
+IRL has been recently applied to diverse domains, such as medical decision \citep{belogolovsky}, dynamic multiobjective optimization \citep{ZOU_irl} and video games \citep{ZHANG_irl}.
+A recent survey on IRL applications can be found in \citet{arora2021survey}.

+A popular IRL paradigm is called maximum entropy IRL and was proposed by \citet{ziebart2008}.
+Let $\tau_i = [s_0, a_0, s_1, a_1, \dots, s_n]$ be an observed trajectory.
+Under maximum entropy IRL, the probability of $\tau_i$ is assumed to be given by the maximum entropy probability distribution that matches feature counts:

+in which $r(s_t,a_t;\bm{\theta})$ is a parameterized reward function, $\bm{\theta}$ is a vector of parameters and $z(\bm{\theta})$ is the normalization constant (known as partition function in statistical physics).
+The authors propose the use of the maximum likelihood method to learn the parameters $\bm{\theta}$.
+Given a set of observed trajectories $\mathcal{T} = \{\tau_i\}_{i=1}^m$, assuming that trajectories are independent, the maximum likelihood estimate of the parameters is